-In certain role-playing instances, participants may want to tie up other participants as captives.
+In certain role-playing instances, Players may want to tie up other Players as captives.
 Physical bonds are not permitted.
 One foot of rope at least 1⁄4" thick, or rubber manacles or rubber medieval handcuffs may be used as a representation of bonds.
-To apply the bonds, the capturing participant must place both hands on the captive's hands for a count of 30 seconds and must state, "I am nth level, this is my rope.
+To apply the bonds, the capturing Player must place both hands on the captive's hands for a count of 30 seconds and must state, "I am nth level, this is my rope.
 You are being bound.
 You are now bound and gagged."
 The captive must then hold the rope, but may not actually be 'bound.'

-Another participant may release the captive by holding the arms of the captive and untying the knots; alternately, he can use an edged weapon to cut the bonds.
-Additionally, if the bound participant has an edged weapon on his person, he may cut himself free.
+Another Player may release the captive by holding the arms of the captive and untying the knots; alternately, he can use an edged weapon to cut the bonds.
+Additionally, if the bound Player has an edged weapon on his person, he may cut himself free.
 Each of these actions takes 30 seconds.

-For safety, the captive participant must be able to physically free himself at all times and may leave if he feels threatened in an out of game sense.
+For safety, the captive Player must be able to physically free himself at all times and may leave if he feels threatened in an out of game sense.

-Participants may physically search other dead participants, however, all participants are prohibited from searching for or hiding ingame items in sensitive areas of the body such as the groin, breasts, or buttocks.
-A participant attempting to search a dead participant must say, "I am not a thief, may I search your body?"
-If the answer is yes, they may physically search the participant.
+Players may physically search other dead Players, however, all Players are prohibited from searching for or hiding in-game items in sensitive areas of the body such as the groin, breasts, or buttocks.
+A Player attempting to search a dead Player must say, "I am not a thief, may I search your body?"
+If the answer is yes, they may physically search the Player.
 If the answer is no, the searcher must say, "I am not a thief, I am searching the [object] on your [location]," where the object is a particular container or piece of gear such as a specific pouch, pocket, or article of visible clothing, and the [location] is one of the basic thief search locations.
 For example, "I am searching the bracer on your right arm," or "I am searching the tunic sleeve on your right arm."
-The dead participant would be required to give up any in-game item(s) in that location.
+The dead Player would be required to give up any in-game item(s) in that location.